ShellCode33/ArchLinux-Hardened/README.md

 Because of its hardened nature, you might have to get your hands dirty to get things to work.
 Therefore this setup is not recommended if you don't have good GNU/Linux knowledge already.

+## Status

+Even though I use it as my daily driver, this is still work in progress.

+Some work is yet to be done regarding AppArmor and btrfs snapshots.

 ## Highlights